polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 ## Start building

-Although you could use the [JSON-RPC](https://github.com/paritytech/jsonrpc) and [jsonrpsee](https://github.com/paritytech/jsonrpsee) libraries to interact with a node's RPC interface directly, Parity maintains the following libraries for interacting with Substrate runtimes:
+Parity maintains the following libraries built on top of the [JSON-RPC API](https://github.com/paritytech/jsonrpc) for interacting with Substrate runtimes:

 - [subxt](./libraries#subxt): provides a way to create an interface for static front-ends built for specific chains.
 - [Polkadot JS API](./libraries#polkadot-js): provides a library to build dynamic interfaces for any Substrate built blockchain.